-WR 121L Foundations of Composition I, 1 Cr.
+WR 121Q Corequisite for Composition I, 1 Cr.
 Focuses on the foundational skills, concepts, and communication needed to be successful in Composition I. Provides appropriate support in writing, critical reading, and study skills in an interactive setting.
 Co-requisite: WR 121Z.